 When I started taking a few extra minutes to brown the chicken and bacon, everything changed.
 The smell deepened.
 The juices turned richer.
 The whole dish felt more satisfying, even though the ingredients stayed the same.
 That light browning triggers what cooks call the Maillard reaction, which is the natural process that creates deeper flavor when meat browns

 I also noticed something else over time.
-When I season each layer lightly instead of salting everything at the end, the meal feels calmer after eating.
-Less thirst.
-Less heaviness.
-Just steady comfort.
-It’s a small change, but it adds up.
+When I season each layer lightly instead of salting everything at the end, the meal feels calmer after eating less thirst, less heaviness, just steady comfort.
+Itโs a small change, but it adds up, and it applies to many layered dishes, even creamy favorites like honey pepper chicken pasta.

 This dish tastes even better the next day.
 The flavors settle, and the potatoes soak up more of the broth.